 Shaping The Future - From Pandemic to Climate Change

 Interviews with environmental / climate change experts discussing the choices we collectively face in determining what future we will shape for ourselves, future generations and all other life within the biosphere.
-The podcast is produced by Nick Breeze and hosted on the CCLS website, as an appendage to the series that is itself in jeopardy due to the disruptive nature of the pandemic.
+The podcast is produced by Nick Breeze and hosted on the CCLS website, as an appendage to the series.

 Please listen/subscribe to the podcast: